-It’s not uncommon that your laces are going to be most unclean part of your shoes.
+Your laces are going to be most unclean part of your shoes.
 So, the natural thing to start with is to remove your laces, as well as any additional insoles.
 You can wash the laces separately by tossing them into a laundry bag in another load.

 Insoles are designed to be handled in isolation.
 It’s important to remove them from the shoes and give them a wipe down with a cloth first.
 Warm water and baking soda work best here to clean them up, especially if they are particularly smelly.
 You should clean the insoles and other parts as often as the shoes themselves.

 While the mechanical action of the water may remove the soil and dirt from your shoes, the detergents are very harsh and can ruin leather and cause fading in cotton, as well as some synthetics.
-Dishwashers are also extremely hot, and the drying cycle can cause your shoes to shrink, or even melt.

 A more practical alternative to using a washing machine is to do them the old fashioned way via hand washing.
 Although this is a lot of work, you can make the process easier by using a bristled brush with a mild detergent in warm water.